skip-pay/django-is-core/docs/filters.rst

 How Filters Work
 ----------------

-When you define a Core with ``list_display``, IS Core automatically creates filters for those fields.
+When you define a Core with ``list_fields``, IS Core automatically creates filters for those fields.
 Users can type in filter inputs and the table updates automatically via AJAX.

 Example::

     class ArticleCore(DjangoUiRestCore):
         model = Article
-        list_display = ('title', 'author', 'status', 'created_at')
+        list_fields = ('title', 'author', 'status', 'created_at')
         # Filters are automatically created for all fields

 Filter Types